-For a minor: completion of 6 courses (20-24 credits), including 390; 200 or PSYC 262, or SOAN 205.
+For a minor: completion of 20 credits, including 485; 200 or SOAN 205.
 No more than 2 courses from any single department (excluding GENS) may count toward the Gender Studies minor.
 At least one course must be taken in the Arts and Humanities.

 ENGL 305 Diverse Voices in Literary Expression: Women Writers in English – 4 credits.
 (CS or UQ or GP)